ChaosRifle/DCS-on-Linux/wiki/Installation.md

 - 6: set esync and fsync[6] to be identical to your game installs configuration (usually both enabled)
 - 7: select the output protocol[7] that your game should see. (usually this is ``Both``)
 <img alt="opentrack wine" src="https://github.com/user-attachments/assets/63b2e1ef-6506-4cda-b41a-cfcc312384a9" />

+> [!warning]
+> Selecting "Custom path to Wine executable" from the "Wine version/prefix"[4] dropdown menu and navigating to the path (via "Browse Wine Path") will not work.
+Opentrack itself may detect your input, but head movement in-game will not work.

 [you are now done with headtracking, handy link to next section](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation#udev-rules)